Lee Yancey: Political career

-2007 State Senate Campaign
+2007 state senate campaign

 Yancey announced he would run for State Senate District 20, which covers portions of Rankin County and Madison County, Mississippi Madison County.
 The incumbent, Charlie Ross, was not running for re-election, opting instead to run for Lieutenant Governor.
 In the primary, Yancey faced Robert (Bobby) Blake, a publishing company owner; Harvey Dallas; and Charles Porter, a construction company owner.
 In the GOP primary, Porter led 34.9 percent to Yancey's 28.6 percent.
 Yancey obtained endorsements from Blake and Dallas.
 In the run-off, Yancey won with 50.7 percent.
 Yancey gained attention for his use of social media, including a promotional rap video.
 He faced no Democratic opposition in the general election.

-State Senator
+State senator

 Yancey took office in January 2008.
 He is the Vice-Chair of the Highways and Transportation committee.
 Yancey authored a bill making it illegal to use cellular telephones while operating a motor vehicle and to send text messages.
 The bill died in committee.

 In the 2008 legislative session, Yancey co-authored a bill with State Senator Michael Watson and State Senator Chris McDaniel making it a felony for undocumented workers to accept a job in Mississippi.
 Yancey signed on to legislation requiring the removal of school superintendents in underperforming school districts.

 In the 2009 legislative session, Yancey was the principal author of two bills that passed: a bill allow state agencies to electronically transmit annual reports and a bill authorizing the University Medical Center to donate surplus food.

 In the 2010 legislative session, Yancey co-sponsored legislation with State Senator Michael Watson and State Senator Chris McDaniel to create a new start school program in failing school districts.

 In the most recent session, Yancey co-sponsored Nathan's Law with State Senator Chris McDaniel, a bill increasing the penalty for unlawful passing of a school bus.

 Yancey also authored a bill to prohibit the expansion of casino gaming in Mississippi.
 The bill died in committee.
 He also authored a bill to amend the Mississippi constitution to prohibit abortions.
 That bill also died in committee.

 In 2009, he co-sponsored a bill to require random nicotine testing of Medicaid recipients.
 That bill died in committee.

 Yancey voted against a cigarette tax.
 "Raising the tax on cigarettes only increases the size of government and it doesn't solve the cigarette problem.
 If you raise the cigarette tax you might as well raise the soft drink tax or potato chip tax because they are bad for you, and where do you draw the line," he said.

 Yancey has referred to himself and fellow GOP freshman Senators Chris McDaniel of Ellisville and Michael Watson of Pascagoula as "The Three Amigos".